Vegan Protein: A Simple Guide to Getting What You Need

-First, my standard answer to the question, Where do you get your protein?:
+First, the short answer to the question Where do you get your protein?

 Not as much as people would have you believe.
 Somehow, everyone got the idea that we need exorbitant amounts of protein, way more than is even recommended.
 I know, it’s fun to blame government agencies and cry conspiracy, but if you actually look at the recommendations, they’re not that high at all.